livinlrg/C.elegans_C.briggsae_Embryo_Single_Cell/README.md

 # Elegans/Briggsae Embryo Single-Cell Dataset
-Christopher Large, Rupa Khanal, LaDeana Hillier, Juhnyong Kim, John I. Murray, and Robert Waterston
+Christopher Large, Rupa Khanal, LaDeana Hillier, Junhyong Kim, John I. Murray, and Robert Waterston

 In anticipation of our upcoming manuscript describing a comparitive analysis of single-cells from _C. elegnas_ and _C. briggsae_ embryogenesis, we are releasing multiple forms of data summaries that we hope will be useful to the community.

-Preprint: [Link upcoming]
+__Preprint: [Link upcoming]__

 The avaliable data are:
  - A VisCello Object